w3c/wai-intro-wcag/content/docs.md

 The supporting documents directly relate to WCAG guidelines and success criteria.
 They are **not required** to meet WCAG; they are "informative" or "non-normative".

-### Understanding WCAG 2
+### Understanding WCAG

-<cite>Understanding WCAG 2</cite> is a guide to understanding and implementing WCAG.
+<cite>Understanding WCAG</cite> is a guide to understanding and implementing WCAG.
 It has details for people who want to understand the guidelines and success criteria more thoroughly.
 It includes:

 *  the intent
 *  how it helps people with different disabilities